mykelalvis/FT/Traveller/WORKING/Mongoose/Vehicle Handbook.md

 ARMOR

-Using a heavy grav chassis, the Crusader is lightly armored compared to the likes of the Paladin, but its mass driver is capable of flinging shells over 40 kilometres, allowing a military force to position a vehicle or squadron far beyond the immediate combat area.
+Using a heavy grav chassis, the Crusader is lightly armored compared to the likes of the Paladin, but its mass driver is capable of flinging shells over 40 kilometers, allowing a military force to position a vehicle or squadron far beyond the immediate combat area.
 From there, the Crusader can provide instant support to forward units, using its mass driver to obliterate opposition before quickly relocating to avoid counterbattery fire.

 FRONT 70